mcrosson/zmk/app/boards/shields/nibble/README.md

 Some general notes/commands for building standard nibble layouts from the assembly documentation.

+## ANSI vs ISO

+There are two shield options available: `nibble` and `nibble_iso`.
+Please use the appropriate shield name if you want ANSI or ISO.

 ## LED Notes

 If you built your nibble without the LEDs _and_ are using a nice!nano board, you'll need to change the following in your local nibble config or add them to the end of the file.